 - i.
 Strength of Evidence: Describe the model or approach you have chosen and the reason it was selected for your project. - j.
 Project Evaluation-Present an evaluation plan for the proposal describing how the applicant will assess attainment of project objectives.
 The evaluation plan should describe the methodology planned for assessing project activities and products, including establishing baselines, as well as determining both individual outcomes and the systemic impact.
 The evaluation plan section should identify how the outcomes and federal performance measure(s) you listed in the work plan section will be obtained, including the required demographic information for performance measures IFA 1.1 and IFA 1.2 (if selected).

-7. Appendices-The Proposal Appendices must include:

-- a.
+Evaluation Expertise Describe your organization's expertise in effectively evaluating similar programs or projects.
+What training and experience does your organization have in designing and administering the types of evaluation instruments that your project proposes (e.g., paper survey or poll, online survey or poll, focus group, etc.)?
+If there are any relevant areas for which your organization's prior training or experience are limited, how does your organization intend to strengthen its evaluation expertise? - 7.
+Appendices-The Proposal Appendices must include: - a.
 Letters of commitment or memoranda of understanding (MOUs), if applicable.
 Letters should demonstrate a commitment to be involved in the project, delineating the party's specific responsibilities with respect to the project.
 Project collaborators that have key roles and responsibilities in developing and/or implementing the program should submit a letter of commitment or MOU to the applicant.
 Documentation should specify the responsibilities that the partner organization(s) agrees to undertake.
 (Please note: a letter of commitment is not the same as a letter of support.) - b.
 Letters of Support.
 Letters of support should demonstrate an organization's support of the project and attest to the capability of the applicant.
 Letters should be submitted to the applicant and included in the proposal.
 Letters from supporters should not be sent to the Board. - c.
-One-page combined resume and position description for each key project personnel. - d.
+One-page combined resume and position description for each key project personnel.

+- d.
 Most recent Form 990 submitted to the IRS, if the organization is a non-profit.
 (Please include entire form.) - e.
 IRS Determination letter on non-profit, tax-exempt status. - f.
-Articles of Incorporation for non- and for-profit organizations.
+Articles of Incorporation for non- and for-profit organizations. - g.

-- g.
 Most recent annual submission to the SEC or SCC (not the annual report), if the organization is a for-profit. - h.
 Indirect Cost Rate Agreement (if applicable).